 There is no fine line when it comes to deciding what is business casual and what isn’t.
 The most important part is looking fresh and feeling comfortable in what you wear.
 No I’m not talking about pajamas or sweats to work, but what about something that everyone owns, like flannels?
-You might own a ton, like me, and wondered if flannels are business casual.
-The short answer is: sometimes.
+You might own a ton, like me, and wondered if flannels are business casual or smart casual.
+The short answer is: it depends.
 Depending on the pattern and color, you can make it look more professional, or more casual.
+Here is our favorite collection of flannel shirts for men.
 Let’s go over what to wear it with, and what to avoid.

 What are Flannels?

 Flannels are more than just the cliche lumberjack shirt.
 Originally made from wool, and more recently cotton, or synthetic fibers, they provide warmth and comfort for colder weather and have a napped finish for a warm touch.
 As you can probably guess, they can be worn anytime of the year, with some being more suited for different seasons than others.
 Though we can talk about fashion trends, we are here to talk business and whether or not flannels are right for work.

 What makes flannels fashionable are the varying color schemes and its ability to mix and match with different outfits.
 Sometimes they come in bold colors like red or green.
 Other times they are more mild coming in baby blue, or light brown.
 The bolder colors are not as ideal unless worn with other pieces of clothing like a jean jacket with khaki or black pants.
 I would not recommend something too flamboyant like a yellow or lime color schemed flannel, but something more modest.
 If I could write a list of colors I like, it would include: blue (most shades work), brown, and white and black flannel shirts.